top of page

 • Reducing muscle tightness in the calf and peroneal muscles

-Massage therapy can help reduce surrounding muscle tension and support recovery during the healing process.
+Massage therapy does not replace strengthening or balance-based rehab, but it may help reduce surrounding soft tissue tension and improve comfort during the recovery process.

 Book an Assessment